-- In a small bowl or measuring cup, whisk together dressing ingredients: yogurt, honey, vinegar, pepper, salt, and celery seed.
-Taste and add salt and pepper to season as you like.
+- In a small bowl or measuring cup, whisk together dressing ingredients: yogurt, honey, vinegar, salt, celery seed, and pepper.
+Taste, and add additional salt and pepper to taste.

 - Pour dressing over broccoli and stir to combine until all broccoli is coated with dressing.

-- For best flavor, refrigerate for at least one hour and stir again before serving.
+- For best flavor, refrigerate for at least one hour.
+Stir again before serving.

-If you prefer, use turkey bacon, or leave the bacon out altogether.
-Roasted sunflower seeds would be a great substitute.
+- If you prefer, use turkey bacon, or leave the bacon out altogether.
+Roasted sunflower seeds are a great substitute.